I am a property manager in Little Rock, Arkansas. I enjoy writing about various topics that I think may be helpful to others.

 Some will be more useful than others.

-- Cold treatment can be successful at home if the freezer is set to 0o F. You must leave the items in the freezer at that temperature for 3 to 4 days.
-(Always use a thermometer to check the temperature, since home freezers are not always set to 0o.)
-(Place your items in a plastic bag before putting them in the freezer.
+- Cold treatment can be successful at home if the freezer is set to 0o F. You must leave the items in the freezer at that temperature for three to four days.
+(Always use a thermometer to check the temperature since home freezers are not always set to 0o.)
+Place your items in a plastic bag before putting them in the freezer.
 Also, please make sure all the food is out of the freezer.

-If the natural treatments to do not work and you need to use pesticides, do so carefully according to the directions.
+If the natural treatments do not work, and you need to use pesticides, do so carefully according to the directions.
 You may also want to just hire pest control to come to your home.
 When dealing with these chemicals, you need to be very careful.
 When choosing your chemicals:

 - Look for EPA-registered pesticides.